 - It does not come with a pickguard

-The Orangewood Brooklyn Live (review here) is a beautiful guitar featuring a Solid Sitka Spruce top wood, Pau Ferro back and sides, and a glossy finish.
+The Orangewood Brooklyn Live (read my review here) is a beautiful guitar featuring a Solid Sitka Spruce top wood, Pau Ferro back and sides, and a glossy finish.
 With its Abalone rosettes, ivory bindings, and gold turners and pegs, Brooklyn Live has a charming and elegant look.

 Moreover, this guitar is smaller due to its grand concert body shape.
 It has an overall length of 40 inches and a height of 4 inches.
 Its angled neck is ideal for small to medium hand sizes.